windelbouwman/ppci/docs/development.rst

 Building the docs
 -----------------
 The docs can be build locally by using sphinx.
-Make sure that ppci is on your PYTHONPATH
+Sphinx can be invoked directly:

 .. code:: bash